Ekosma/flatiron3/model_notes.md

   - has_many :assignments
   - has_many :classes
   - student_name

+Students_Periods #Join Table
+  - belongs_to :students
-  - grade_average
+  - belongs_to :period

 Assignments
   - belongs_to :students
-  - belongs_to :Periods
+  - belongs_to :periods
   - assignment_name
   - grade